 Sailing an Archipelago of Ideas.
-Join the Tall Ships Races and Erasmus+ International Exchange together in one voyage!
+Join the Tall Ships Races and Erasmus+ Youth Exchange together in one voyage!
 For young people aged 15-25 (26-28 at request) from: The Netherlands, Hungary, Finland, Italy and Estonia.
 Join the international group of young people to compete in the famous Tall Ships Races while learning about the environment and each other’s cultures.
-Steer the ship, navigate, fish for microplastic in the Baltic Sea; discover beautiful places.
+Steer the ship, navigate, fish for microplastic in the Baltic Sea; discover beautiful places and learn new things about yourself.
 Search the waves for wildlife, play games, sing, laugh and make amazing memories!
 Start your adventure with the Dinghy fundraising and coaching program to meet your crew mates early and raise money for the journey.
 Additional fees may apply due to the necessity of becoming a member of partner organisation of your country (up to EUR 50).

 About the Journey